imtiaz12344/LUGX-WEBSITE/README.md

 ---

 ## 🙌 Acknowledgements
-This project was developed as part of a learning exercise and is a clone of an existing gaming website template.
-All content and design were inspired by the original site.
+This project was developed as part of a learning exercise and is based on a Bootstrap template that I customized into HTML, CSS, and JavaScript from scratch.
+The content and design are not original, and the project was recreated for educational purposes.
+GSAP was used to implement smooth scrolling and animations to enhance the user experience.

 ---